We’re excited to share that we’ve added a major update to our TH-U Slate Edition amp modeling software.

 With that in mind, do you take a hard stance on either side of the “Analog vs. Digital” debate?

 I honestly use whatever sounds best.
-I often think back to something Chris Lord-Alge said, maybe even in an Academy video, where he said, “Nobody’s gonna die if you turn your treble up to +15.”
+I often think back to something Chris Lord-Alge said, maybe even in a Slate Academy video, where he said, “Nobody’s gonna die if you turn your treble up to +15.”
 It’s true.
 I’m one of those naturally cautious engineers who came from the analog hardware world, so I don’t want to blow up my preamp or have it fail on me because I’ve run some super-hot signal into it.
 In the virtual world, it literally doesn’t matter.
 Producers and engineers every day are exploiting the fact that you can have a Neve glowing all day long and it’s not going to die.

 Perfect example: when I was working on Sonic Boom, Rob and Andrew had a real RCA 44 from the late 1930s or early 1940s.
 It was a super expensive mic, and I felt so nervous touching it.
 I would never take that mic anywhere or put it in front of anyone I didn’t trust.
 Meanwhile, with an ML-2, you can get something for $150 that sounds just as good as the original when the software’s applied.
 That’s a big reason I’m so keen to always be on board and a little ahead with the new stuff:. if it sounds just the same as the vintage, what’s the difference?